efatto/e-efatto/mrp_production_lot_reserve/readme/DESCRIPTION.md

-This module add ability to reserve lots in production.
+This module allows to reserve lots in production.